 What We Don't Like

-Wireless PCVR streaming through Air Link works remarkably well with proper network setup.
-I tested this extensively with a WiFi 6E router positioned centrally in my playspace, and latency proved undetectable during fast-paced sessions of Beat Saber and Pistol Whip.
-For competitive titles where every millisecond matters, the optional Link cable provides a rock-solid tethered connection.
+Wireless PCVR streaming works through three options now: Meta’s Air Link, Virtual Desktop, and the Steam Link app.
+I tested all three with a WiFi 6E router placed in the same room, and latency was undetectable during fast-paced sessions of Beat Saber and Pistol Whip.
+The Steam Link app is a welcome addition for users who live in the Steam ecosystem, offering a streamlined connection process that some find more stable than Air Link.
+For competitive titles where every millisecond matters, the optional USB-C Link cable delivers a rock-solid tethered backup.

 Best For

-PC gamers wanting wireless freedom without visual compromise.
+PC gamers wanting wireless freedom without sacrificing visual quality.
 Those who value standalone capability for travel or playing in different rooms.
-Anyone upgrading from Quest 2 seeking meaningful improvements in clarity and comfort.
-Users interested in mixed reality applications beyond pure gaming.
+Anyone upgrading from Quest 2 who wants meaningful improvements in clarity and lens performance.
+Users interested in mixed reality applications beyond traditional VR gaming.

 Consider Alternatives If

-Maximum resolution for sim racing or flight simulators is your absolute priority.
-Your budget is strictly under $400.
-You prefer lighthouse base station tracking over inside-out solutions.
-You exclusively play competitive esports titles where wired connections provide peace of mind.
+Maximum resolution for sim racing or flight simulators is your absolute priority, in which case the Pimax Crystal Light is the better specialist tool.
+Your budget is strictly under $400, making the Quest 3S the smarter choice.
+You prefer lighthouse base station tracking for competitive gaming precision.

 2. Meta Quest 3S 128GB – Best Budget VR Headset for PC Gaming